elliotBraem/all-eyes/README.md

 After installing the project:

-1. Place multiple retakes of the same group picture in the directory:
+1. Place multiple retakes of the same group picture in the directory (or provide custom path in next step):
 ```
 	all-eyes/resources/images
 ```